LaurensKar/CloudAI/Discussion topics/4 - discussion topics.md

     A: P10 (10th Percentile): This quantile represents a conservative, lower-bound forecast.
 It is used when you want to plan for a scenario where outcomes are worse than expected or when dealing with a risk-averse approach.
 For example, in financial planning, you might use P10 for revenue forecasts to ensure you have enough resources in case of poor performance.

     P50 (50th Percentile): Also known as the median, P50 represents the most likely or central forecast.
 It is commonly used for the baseline scenario when you want a balanced estimate without an overly optimistic or pessimistic bias.
 P50 provides a point estimate that is often used for decision-making and budgeting.

     P90 (90th Percentile): P90 is an upper-bound forecast that is more optimistic and represents a scenario where outcomes are better than expected.
 It's useful when you want to assess the best-case scenario and potential opportunities.
 For instance, in energy demand forecasting, P90 might be used to ensure adequate supply under favorable conditions.

 ## The powerpoint and exercises

+1. Why is a moving average a bad filler for the measurement of meters?
+    A: In data science, a moving average is a statistical calculation used to analyze and smooth a time series dataset, particularly to reduce noise or reveal underlying trends and patterns.
+It involves calculating the average of a subset of data points within a moving window or interval as it progresses through the dataset.

+    A: You don't do it for the measurement of meters because it is very sensitive to outliers.

+1. When would a moving average be a good filler?
+    A: If you want to identify long-term trends or slow-moving patterns in your data, a moving average can be helpful in reducing short-term noise and highlighting these trends.

+    A: Handling missing data, smoothing time series data...

+1. Explain stability (or stationarity) in a time series dataset.
+    A:In the context of a time series dataset, stability or stationarity refers to the property where the statistical properties of the data do not change over time.
+A stationary time series is one that exhibits consistent and predictable behavior, making it easier to model and analyze.

+1. Explain autocorrelation in a time series dataset.
+    A: Autocorrelation in a time series dataset quantifies the degree to which a data point at one time is correlated with data points at previous or subsequent times.
+It helps identify patterns and dependencies in the data, which is crucial for time series analysis and forecasting.

+    A: Sure, let’s consider the example of daily temperature measurements in a city1.
+If the temperature value recorded each day is influenced by the value from the previous day, this would be an example of autocorrelation1.
+For instance, if it’s hot today, it’s likely to be hot tomorrow as well, and vice versa1.

+1. Explain Arima, ETS, DeepAR+, NPTS and Prophet.
+(These are actually five different questions.)
+    A: ARIMA (Autoregressive Integrated Moving Average): This is a forecasting algorithm that uses time series data to either better understand the data set or to predict future trends1.
+It’s a generalization of an autoregressive moving average (ARMA) model1.
+ARIMA models are applied in some cases where data show evidence of non-stationarity, where an initial differencing step can be applied one or more times to eliminate the non-stationarity.

+    ETS (Error, Trend, Seasonality): ETS is a commonly used statistical method for time series forecasting.
+It accounts for error, trend, and seasonality in the data to create a model that can predict future points.

+    DeepAR+: DeepAR+ is a supervised learning algorithm for forecasting scalar (one-dimensional) time series using recurrent neural networks (RNNs).
+It’s particularly effective when you have many similar time series across a set of cross-sectional units.
+It outperforms standard ARIMA and ETS methods when your dataset contains hundreds of related time series.

+    NPTS (Non-Parametric Time Series): NPTS is a scalable, probabilistic baseline forecaster provided by Amazon Forecast.
+It predicts the future value distribution of a given time series by sampling from past observations5.
+The predictions are bounded by the observed values.

+    Prophet: Prophet is an open-source software released by Facebook’s Core Data Science team for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects6789.
+It works best with time series that have strong seasonal effects and several seasons of historical data.